Interview by Carson Colenbaugh

 What has the Old Time genre meant to you recently, in the last few months?

-Is it a process of mythologizing/enshrining this nation and its people, or about demystifying?
+Is yours a process of mythologizing/enshrining this nation and its people, or about demystifying?
 Or perhaps both?

 I got to a certain point in my career where I continue to have trouble being able to explain to people all of the genres I played.
 It was easier for people to be able to place me within one box or another.
-I found it to be extremely tricky to be defined by others because once you are dubbed a single genre you are bound to that genre for your whole career.
-I was reading some blues scholarship from the English writer, Paul Oliver, and in his book songsters and Saints, he talks about the role of the songster is being a musician who played for a variety of people in the community using a mixture of songs that would satisfy a varied audience.
-I found that even though the term songster referred to an older type of musician, it dawned on me that most people in the 21st-century listen to music in the same way they did in the 19th century, less inhibited by strict genre lines.
-It was then that I realized I could take on the name of the songster to describe myself.
+I found it to be extremely tricky to be defined by others, because once you are dubbed a single genre, you are bound to that genre for your whole career.
+I was reading some blues scholarship from the English writer, Paul Oliver, and in his book Songsters and Saints: Vocal Traditions on Race Records, he talks about the role of the songster being a musician who played for a variety of people in the community and used a mixture of songs that would satisfy a varied audience.
+I found that even though the term ‘songster’ referred to an older type of musician, it dawned on me that most people in the 21st Century listen to music in the same way they did in the 19th Century: less inhibited by strict genre lines.
+It was then that I realized I could take on the name of the ‘songster’ to describe myself.
 As I play almost exclusively all songs of American origin, The American Songster made sense for me.
-It allowed me to take pride in the country where I was born and as a man of African American and Mexican American descent it also allowed me to reinforce my work acknowledging and elevating the contributions of traditionally marginalized communities by saying that this music is indeed “American.”
+It allowed me to take pride in the country where I was born, and as a man of African-American and Mexican-American descent, it also allowed me to reinforce my work acknowledging and elevating the contributions of traditionally marginalized communities by saying that this music is indeed “American.”

 I’m thinking particularly of your original song “Nobody Wrote it Down.”